lycus/mci/docs/intrinsics.rst

 **Signature**
     ``uint mci_atomic_and_u(uint*, uint)``

-Computes bit-wise AND between the value pointed to by the first argument and the value in the second argument and return the result.
+Aotmically computes bit-wise AND between the value pointed to by the first argument and the value in the second argument and return the result.

 The result is also assigned to the location pointed to by the first argument.